Martins6/persiann_api/README.md

 This is a longer example to put here, but in the [notebooks](notebooks/testing_persiann_api.ipynb) folder you can find the code to generate this picture:

 ![PERSIANN data for Brazil from 28st December of 2021.](github_images/PERSIANN_API_example_geopandas_georasters.png)

+# Contributions

+Contributions are very much welcome!
+Please, open issues and Pull Requests!
+There are lots to do. :)